Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing: Discussion

 \section{Discussion}

-This study introduces a novel pipeline that shows how weakly-supervised learning can be effectively conducted in the clinical natural language processing domain.
-This is the first study to address the problem of diagnosis identification from discharge letters in the Italian language, and while we validated the method using a case study on bronchiolitis, the pipeline is designed to be applicable to any disease.
-Our case study shows excellent results, outperforming existing unsupervised approaches, and underscores the potential for broader application in clinical settings.
+This study introduces a novel pipeline demonstrating how weakly supervised learning can be effectively applied to clinical NLP.
+To our knowledge, this is the first work addressing diagnosis identification from Italian discharge letters.
+Although we primarily validated it using a case study on bronchiolitis, we also conducted a secondary validation on a smaller dataset for bronchitis.

-We observed minimal performance differences between the metrics computed on weak and gold labels (1-2~\% of F1-Score, 5-7~\% of AUC), confirming that the first step of our pipeline (SAL) effectively identifies relevant cases.
-Despite the inevitable noise that the weak labels introduce, this is limited enough to allow the model to perform well when evaluated against gold labels.
-Additionally, the variations between settings where we retained the diagnosis strings and those where we removed them are negligible.
-This indicates that the model is effectively learning from the entire text of the discharge letters, making it particularly advantageous in situations where automatic extraction of diagnosis strings is not possible.
+We observed a good mapping between diagnosis strings and their clusters' descriptions in the manually evaluated subset of strings, and indeed a good match between weak and gold labels, confirming that the SAL step can effectively identify relevant cases.
+Despite the inevitable noise introduced by weak labels, its magnitude remains limited, allowing the model to perform well when evaluated against gold labels.
+Broadly similar trends are observed in both datasets; however, results on the bronchitis dataset should be interpreted with caution given the limited number of positive cases.
+Additionally, the differences between settings where we retained the diagnosis strings and those where we removed them are limited.
+This indicates that the model is effectively learning from the entire text of the discharge letters, making it particularly advantageous when the automatic extraction of diagnosis strings fails.
 Our manual exploration of some weak labels further revealed that diagnosis strings do not always mention the disease responsible for hospitalization.
 In some cases, they only refer to symptoms, and in cases of multiple diseases, not all may be reported.
 These findings highlight the necessity for a classification model based on the complete text of discharge letters, as the one we developed.